Samuel of Nehardea: Precursor of the exilarch

 Rav at Sura and Samuel at Nehardea established the intellectual independence of Babylonian Jewry.
 Young men taking up the study of the Law there were no longer obliged to go to Israel, since they had the foremost teachers at home.
 Babylon now came to be regarded, in a sense, as a second Holy Land.
 Samuel taught, "As it is forbidden to migrate from Israel to Babylon, so is it forbidden to migrate from Babylon to other countries".
 After Rav's death no new director was elected, and Rav's greatest pupil, R. Huna, who became president of the court of Sura, subordinated himself to Samuel in every respect, asking his decision in every difficult religio-legal question.

 The Academy of Nehardea was now the only one in Babylon, and its director, Samuel, who survived Rav about ten years, was regarded as the highest authority by the Babylonian Jews.
 Even Rabbi Yochanan, the most prominent teacher in Israel, and who at first looked upon Samuel merely as a colleague, became so convinced of his greatness, after Samuel had sent him a large number of responsa on important ritual laws, that he exclaimed, "I have a teacher in Babylon".

-Samuel was unfortunate in his family life.
-He had no sons, and his two daughters were captured by soldiers during the war with the Romans.
+According to the Jewish Encyclopedia his son Rabbah bar Samuel was a second-generation Amora quoted throughout the Bavli.
+His two daughters were captured by soldiers during the war with the Romans.
 They were taken to Tzippori, in Israel, where they were ransomed by coreligionists, but both died at an early age after having been married successively to a relative.
 The esteem in which Samuel was held appears from the fact that no one thought of attributing his misfortune to any sin committed by him; it was explained rather as being in consequence of some offense committed in Babylon by R. Hananya, the nephew of R. Yehoshua.
 After his death, Samuel was glorified in legend.

 He was the teacher of Rabbi Yehuda ben Yehezkel.
 Despite his status, Samuel was never ordained as a Tanna.